 We recently came across an article entitled “12 Things You Can’t Do in an Open Plan Office”.
 Much like the title insinuates, the article listed a variety of points that you can’t do in an open plan office.
 For example, you can’t concentrate due to distractions, you can’t have a private conversation and you can’t have an animated conversation without annoying everyone.
 The article also boldly went onto say that open plan offices destroy productivity and reduce collaboration.

 Now, we are aware that open plan offices can be distracting and noisy environments, but this article did play on our mind for a while as it’s not the open plan design that is destroying productivity and reducing collaboration but the acoustic design.
-Open plan offices are generally designed without acoustics in mind and this is what gives them such a bad reputation.
+Open plan layouts are generally designed without office acoustics in mind and this is what gives them such a bad reputation.

 Noise and Wellbeing at Work Report, 2019